robbymeals/street-signs/README.md

 when, for instance, they first ask what the difference is between a logistic regression and a maxent classifier.

+The final product here will likely be some beastly hybrid of a lexicon, a cheat sheet, a pocket reference and a curiousity cabinet.

 In summary: More and more people are travelling on the roads towards and between these disciplines, starting off with varying degrees of foundational knowledge, self-confidence